Web Scraping With jQuery: A Complete Tutorial

 >= 20.0.0

-If you don't have Node.js installed on your system, you can download it by following the link above.
+If you don't have Node.js on your system, you can download it by following the link above.

 jQuery requires a window